GSA/fedramp-automation/README.md

 Please ask questions or provide feedback on the items above above either via email to [info@fedramp.gov](mailto:info@fedramp.gov), as a comment to an existing [issue](https://github.com/GSA/fedramp-automation/issues), or as a new [issue](https://github.com/GSA/fedramp-automation/issues).

 ## Dependencies

 FedRAMP's work is based on NIST's [OSCAL 1.0.0-Milestone3 release](https://github.com/usnistgov/OSCAL/releases/tag/v1.0.0-milestone3), and requires an understanding of the core OSCAL syntax, as well as NIST-provided resources to function correctly.

+**IMPORTANT**: NIST has made minor syntax updates since releasing Mielstone 3, which are also reflected in these guides.
+The most notable are changes to the POA&M syntax, which renamed "results" to "poam-items" and "finding" to "poam-item".

 The following NIST resources are available:
 - **NIST's Main OSCAL Site:** [https://pages.nist.gov/OSCAL/](https://pages.nist.gov/OSCAL/)